 Some kinds of absences are unavoidable, but taking students out of school unnecessarily is disruptive for learning and reduces chances for success.
-Chronic Absenteeism is an outcome of frequently missing school either by arriving late, departing early or being absent from school days.
+Chronic absenteeism is an outcome of frequently missing on school days either by arriving late, departing early or being absent from school days.
 You can promote strong attendance patterns by reinforcing with your child the importance of being at school every day and on time.